2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/create-source.md

 You can also create and compile your own DataSources, and then deploy the DLL to use in your code.

 > [!TIP]
-> In most cases you will prefer to use [Visual Query](xref:NetCode.DataSources.Query.Index) to work with data, but sometimes this approach is neecssary.
+> In most cases you will prefer to use [VisualQuery](xref:NetCode.DataSources.Query.Index) to work with data, but sometimes this approach is neecssary.

 We suggest you check out some apps - almost all use this.